If you’re choosing between Shimano Dura-Ace 9150 Di2 and SRAM Red eTap electronic groupsets, lucky you! Here’s how the two different systems compare.

 |Chain (114 links)||£44.99||£38.00|

 |USB stick for firmware updates||NA||£37.00|

-As you can see from these figures, SRAM Red eTap is nearly £800 cheaper at full retail price.
+As you can see from these figures, SRAM Red eTap is around £800 cheaper at full retail price.

 Each shifts well and you really shouldn’t run out of charge while you’re on the road providing you get into the habit of checking battery levels regularly.

 In terms of function, the biggest difference between the two groupsets is the way that you change gear (see ‘In use’ above), and your choice might come down to whether you prefer SRAM’s design or Shimano’s, bearing in mind that you can customise a Shimano set-up to a large degree.

 Di2, then, has a lot of appeal for tinkerers, and anyone who has strong feelings on how they want their shifting to behave.
 You can even fine-tune the speed of the shift.
 ETap, on the other hand, has been kept as simple as possible; you can't accidentally hit the wrong button because there isn't one.